divya2424/crud-auth-django/README.md

 Basic CRUD and authentication using external API in DJANGO.
 Integrated Celery which is used to perform an asynchronous task queue based on distributed message passing.
 Task queues are used as a strategy to distribute the workload between threads/machines.To work with Celery, we also need to install RabbitMQ because Celery requires an external solution to send and receive messages.
 Those solutions are called message brokers

+## Run the celery first by connecting rabbitmq to fetch the shipments else the shipments will appear empty

 # Steps to start the project and create enviornment :-

 1. virtualenv --python=python3 venv